Not sure

 These are just a few of the areas that can pose real threats to a financial institution.
 There are many more.

-The point is that everyone bears responsibility for compliance obligations and need to know that they are accountable for their actions, one compliance issue alone can result in years of regulatory scrutiny or even fines.
+The point is that everyone bears responsibility for compliance obligations and needs to know that they are accountable for their actions.
+One compliance issue alone can result in years of regulatory scrutiny, fines, and huge reputational damage.
 Training is an important element to address money laundering risk for the following reasons:

 • Educate staff on current issues in the environment and the impacts on your financial institution.

-• Refresher training should be provided periodically, I think more so now.
+• Refresher training should be provided periodically, and more frequently in the current circumstances.

 Anti-Money Laundering - covering the responsibilities of financial services and other businesses in general